- APA Overview

 Each element of reference list formatting is prescribed by the Publication Manual of the American Psychological Association, and different kinds of sources have different reference formats.
 Here are some of the basics:

-- There is a basic format: Author. (publication date).
+Basic format: Author.
+(Publication date).
 Document name.
 Publishing information.

-- All references have a hanging indent, which means the first line is flush left, and all subsequent lines are indented ½ inch on the left.
-Check out our page on creating a hanging indent.
+Hanging indent: All references have a hanging indent, which means the first line is flush left, and all subsequent lines are indented ½ inch on the left.
+Learn how to create a hanging indent under "APA Formatting".

-- For specific examples of numerous reference formats with notes and tips, see Common Reference List Examples.
+For specific examples of numerous reference formats with notes and tips, see the Common Reference List Examples page.

 Many students use citation management programs (i.e., Zotero), library databases that export reference entries, and APA software programs (i.e., EndNote).
 These programs can be helpful shortcuts in organizing research, but keep in mind that the programís formatting is often imperfect when used for your references list.

-APA has nuanced rules and formatting that computer programs do not always apply properly.
+APA has nuanced rules and formatting that computer programs may not recognize.
 Students using these tools should review their references carefully to ensure the details are in place.

 The Writing Center does not use any of these programs, so we are unable to give recommendations.
 However, you may find the Libraryís information about Zotero helpful.
-Additionally, try asking your classmates for recommendations of programs they found helpful.
+Additionally, try asking your classmates for their suggestions.